khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
-        <p>The product does not use colors as the only visual means of conveying information.
-The exception is for some text links which do still rely on color:
+        <p>The product does not use colors as the only visual means of conveying information with the exception of some text links:
         <a
           href="https://gitlab.com/gitlab-org/gitlab-ui/-/issues/1084"
           target="_blank"